12 Foods That Put New Jersey On the Map (Besides Bagels + Pizza)

 A post shared by WÜRSTBAR (@wurstbarjc)

 Jersey hot dogs also go by the name Italian hot dogs.
-This beloved meal was born in Newark, NJ where huge loaves of pizza bread were made in Italian delis and bakeries.
-For those unfamiliar, an Italian hot dog consists of a fried hot dog, a healthy serving of peppers and onions, and topped off with fried potatoes.
+This beloved meal was born in Newark, where huge loaves of pizza bread were made in Italian delis and bakeries.
+For those unfamiliar, an Italian hot dog consists of a fried hot dog, a healthy serving of peppers and onions, and fried potatoes on top.
 All items are enclosed between the sides of a fluffy pizza bread bun.
 Despite its huge flavor, the Jersey Hot Dog has never really made it out of the state.
 If you can get your hands on a true original from Newark, be sure to savor it.

 Candied Apples